rosha-elbeso/support/README.md

-# support
+# Rosha Elbeso Mobile APP Support Page
-Rosha Elbeso Mobile APP Support Page
+Users can create an issue in a public repository where issues have not been disabled.